 When diagnosed with HH, it is very important to reduce your iron levels to a normal level.
 Your physician will monitor the level of iron in your body and prescribe a therapeutic blood removal or phlebotomy to accomplish this.
 Therapeutic phlebotomy is the same as regular blood donation but requires a doctor’s order (prescription).

-There is no charge for therapeutic phlebotomy for people diagnosed with HH, and if you meet all routine criteria for blood donation, your blood will be used to save a life!
+There is no charge for therapeutic phlebotomy for people diagnosed with hemochromatosis, and if you meet all routine criteria for blood donation, your blood will be used to save a life!

-San Diego Blood Bank wants to teach you how to make the donation process safe for yourself and patients who might receive your blood by providing you with the information in this brochure.
+San Diego Blood Bank wants to teach you how to make the donation process safe for yourself and patients who might receive your blood.
 Please read this information before you donate.
-If you have any questions now or anytime during the screening process, please ask blood center staff.
+If you have any questions now or anytime during the screening process, please ask a member of our blood center staff.

 We rely on your accuracy and honesty.
 It is essential to answer all questions with complete honesty for the safety of patients who may receive your blood.
 All information you provide is confidential.